Remote Participation in House of Commons Proceedings (Motion) Bill

 Overview

-This bill mandates the Leader of the House of Commons to propose a motion ensuring all MPs have equal rights to participate in parliamentary proceedings, regardless of their physical location.
-It aims to establish remote voting and participation mechanisms for MPs unable to attend Westminster.
+This bill mandates the Leader of the House of Commons to propose a motion ensuring all MPs have equal participation rights in parliamentary proceedings, regardless of their physical presence in Westminster.
+It aims to establish remote voting and participation mechanisms for MPs who cannot attend in person.

 Description